On the Kodaira dimension of some algebraic fiber spaces: The proof of the main theorem

 The proof proceeds in two parts: In the first part, we investigate the positivity properties of the metric of \( K_Y + M_Y + B_D + C_D \) over the smooth locus of \( f \).
-In the second part, we examine its asymptotic behavior near the boundary divisor \( Q \).
+In the second part, we examine the asymptotic behavior of the metric near the boundary divisor \( Q \).